JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

 neural networks can be arranged in different architectures that we explore in the following analysis of prior methods in image alignment.

-Supervised CNNs
+Supervised convolutional neural networks
 '''''''''''''''

-Supervised end-to-end CNNs rely on reliable ground truth, including the time shifts being available.
+Supervised end-to-end convolutional neural networks rely on reliable ground truth, including the time shifts being available.
 Training a supervised machine learning system requires both a data vector :math:`x` and a target vector :math:`y` to train the blackbox system :math:`f(x) \Rightarrow y`.
 This